 If you’re looking for a product that will rid your whole home of all odors, this isn’t it.
 However, the MOSO Air Purifying Bag is undeniably a budget-friendly solution for small spaces like the bathroom, car, or closet.
 Its natural ingredients make it safe to use around your family, and we love that you can “recharge” the bag for up to two years, using it again and again.

-- Product Name Natural Air Purifying Bag
+- Product Name The Original Air Purifying Bag

-- Product Brand MOSO
+- Product Brand MOSO NATURAL

 - Price $9.95

 - Weight 7.05 oz.